Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Jodhpur impresses at a glance with the indigo-painted houses below its fortress walls.
 Key highlights:

 - Mehrangarh Fort: Rising 400 feet above Jodhpur, Mehrangarh is one of India’s largest hill forts.
-Founded in 1459 by Rao Jodha, its red sandstone ramparts enclose ornate palaces (Moti Mahal, Phool Mahal, etc.), courtyards, and the Chamunda Mataji temple.
+Founded in 1459 by Rao Jodha, its red sandstone ramparts enclose ornate palaces, courtyards, and the Chamunda Mataji temple.
 Nobel laureate Rudyard Kipling called it “a palace that might have been built by Titans and colored by the morning sun”.
 Don’t miss the panoramic views of the blue city below and the old royal museum inside.

-- Blue City alley walks: Explore the narrow lanes of Brahmpuri and Navchokiya, where houses are painted in shades of blue (traditionally to keep interiors cool).
+- Blue City alley walks: Explore the narrow lanes of Brahmpuri and Navchokiya, where houses are painted in shades of blue.
 It’s a photographer’s dream and a chance to see everyday life—kitchens, clotheslines, goats and bicycles all framed by blue walls.

 - Jaswant Thada: Just downhill from Mehrangarh, this white marble memorial was built in 1899 for Maharaja Jaswant Singh II.
 Often called the “Taj Mahal of Marwar,” the intricately carved marble screens glow under the sun.
 The gardens and small lake beside it are serene spots with great views of the fort.

-- Clock Tower & Sardar Market: In the city’s heart, the Ghanta Ghar (Clock Tower) marks a bustling market area.
-Here you can shop for spices, textiles, antiques, and leather goods (Jodhpur is known for leather).
+- Clock Tower & Sardar Market: In the city’s heart, the Ghanta Ghar marks a bustling market area.
+Here you can shop for spices, textiles, antiques, and leather goods.
 In the evenings especially, the market is lively with local shoppers and vendors.

 Jaisalmer – The Golden Desert City